phoebe-gill/pjgill.net/content/post/git_config.md

 +++
 title = "Some useful git aliases" date = "2017-03-15"
+tags = ["software"]
 +++

 EDIT (2017-04-10): I've now posted my [~/.gitconfig](https://gist.github.com/bjgill/6b440841c4fdb3fec056f45cc50038dc)

 Compiled from various sources, this is what I use on a day-to-day basis.

 Removes excessive verbiage from `status`, but not too much.
 ```